hieule22/motion-simulator/README.md

 # Installation Guide

-The executable JAR file is available at [output/MotionSimulator.jar] (https://github.com/hieule22/motion-simulator/tree/master/output).
-The Java Runtime Environment (downloadable from [Oracle website] (http://www.oracle.com/technetwork/indexes/downloads/index.html#java)) is required to run this file.
+An executable JAR file is available at [output/MotionSimulator.jar] (https://github.com/hieule22/motion-simulator/tree/master/output).
+The Java Runtime Environment (downloadable from this [Oracle website] (http://www.oracle.com/technetwork/indexes/downloads/index.html#java)) is required to run the file.